Kristfur/the-fire-pit/README.md

     - Used for version control during the development of the game.

 - Python
-    - Python was the main language used
+    - Python was the main language used for the backend.
-    - Python packages used:
-        -

 - Heroku
     - The app is hosted on the heroku platform.
 The live link to the app is [here](https://the-fire-pit-65d9c073f7cf.herokuapp.com).